microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Editing answer #7_

-1. Click **Publish** to publish the QnA Knowledge Base so it can be used with a bot.
+1. Click **Publish** to publish the changes to the knowledge base.

     ![Publishing the knowledge base](Images/qna-click-publish.png)

     _Publishing the knowledge base_

-1. When asked to "Review your changes,", click **Publish**.
+1. Review the changes and click **Publish**.
 After a brief pause, you should be notified that the service has been deployed.

     ![Reviewing changes](Images/qna-review-publishing-changes.png)

     _Reviewing changes_

-The QnA knowledge base has been populated with questions and answers and published for use in a bot.
-In the remaining exercises, you will use Visual Studio Code to work with the Microsoft Bot Framework code created for you in [Exercise 1](#Exercise1).
+With a sample knowledge base deployed, it is now time to lend attention to the bot itself.

 <a name="Exercise4"></a>
-## Exercise 4: Set up continuous integration ##
+## Exercise 4: Deploy the bot and set up continuous integration ##

-Publishing changes to your bot project often involves a number of steps, since you typically work with code in a local development environment, such as Visual Studio Code, but the final code needs to exist somewhere bot users can easily access.
-Since an Azure Bot Service is a type of Azure App Service, you can leverage the "continuous integration" feature of Azure App Services to keep your code synchronized with external repositories, such as Visual studio Team Services or GitHub.
+When you deployed a Bot Service in [Exercise 1](#Exercise1), an Azure Web App was created to host the bot.
+But the bot still needs to be written and deployed to the Azure Web app.
+In this exercise, you will code the bot using source code generated for you by QnA Maker.
+Then you will create a local Git repository for the code, connect it to the Azure Web App, and publish the bot to Azure, all using Visual Studio Code.

+1. If you haven't installed Visual Studio Code, take a moment to do so now.
+You can download Visual Studio Code from http://code.visualstudio.com.
+You should also install [Node.js](https://nodejs.org) and [Git Client](https://git-scm.com/downloads) if they aren't already installed.
+All of these products work cross-platform and can be installed on Windows, macOS, or Linux.

+	> An easy way to determine whether Node.js is installed is to open a terminal window or Command Prompt window and execute a **node -v** command.
+If the Node.js version number is displayed, then Node.js is installed.

 1. Return to the Azure Portal and open the Bot Service you created in [Exercise 1](#Exercise1) if it isn't already open.